Praful51/Ad_click_analysis/README.md

 Confusion Matrix

 **Key Insight:**

-The initial model had high accuracy (~93%) but failed to detect clicks.
+- The initial model had high accuracy (~93%) but failed to detect clicks.
-After applying class balancing and threshold tuning, the model successfully identified a large portion of actual clickers.
+- After applying class balancing and threshold tuning, the model successfully identified a large portion of actual clickers.
-This trade-off prioritizes recall over precision, which is suitable for marketing use cases.
+- This trade-off prioritizes recall over precision, which is suitable for marketing use cases.

+**Business Impact:**

+- Helps identify users more likely to click ads
+- Reduces missed opportunities (false negatives)
+- Improves ad targeting and campaign efficiency
+-